zranger1/PixelTeleporter/README.md

 controller in place of an LED strip/panel/whatever.
 The microcontroller forwards the LED pixel data over WiFi as UDP datagrams to the computer running Processing.

-The Processing classes make it simple to write scripts that receive the data, then arrange render the pixels on your computer.
+The Processing classes make it simple to write scripts that receive the data, then arrange and render the pixels on your computer.
 With this toolset and the included the examples, you can quickly prototype almost any physical arrangement of LEDs.

 ## Requirements
 An **ESP8266 microcontroller**.
-I used one of these: https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B081CSJV2V/
+I used a NodeMCU board -- one of these: https://www.amazon.com/HiLetgo-Internet-Development-Wireless-Micropython/dp/B081CSJV2V/

 The latest **Arduino IDE**, which can be downloaded from here: